 In February 2002, V.T.
-Aviation purchased an airplane for \$6,575 and borrowed \$6,150 to fund the purchase.
+Aviation purchased an airplane for \$6,575 and borrowed \$5,800 to fund the purchase.
 The loan is guaranteed by the Company.
-The loan is payable in 119 monthly installments of \$40, including annual interest of 2.75% above the 30-day average commercial paper rate, with a final payment of \$2,793.
-During the fourth quarter of 2003, the Company plans to transfer this airplane to a direct subsidiary of the Company which will assume the debt.
+The loan is payable in 119 monthly installments of \$40, including annual interest of 2.75% above the 30-day average commercial paper rate, with a final payment of \$2,793, based on current interest rates.
+During the fourth quarter of 2003, this airplane was transferred to the Company's direct subsidiary, VGR Aviation LLC, which has assumed the debt.